 This type of investment is likened to buying a piece of a company that isn’t publicly traded on the stock market.
 Investors can contribute capital to private companies’ growth, expansion, or restructuring by investing in private equity funds.
 Investors can access private markets by investing in these deals, complementing their allocations to public markets.

-In recent years, many private equity managers have emerged as limited partners, managing acquisitions or venture capital allocations on behalf of other investors.
+In recent years, many private equity managers have emerged as limited partners, managing acquisitions and venture capital allocations on behalf of other investors.
 There have always been many private companies, such as family businesses and partnerships, but with the proliferation of leveraged buyouts, private equity (PE) has emerged as a separate asset class.

-A private equity investment allows accredited and institutional investors to diversify their portfolios while taking on a little more risk and earning higher returns than they might from public companies.
+Private equity investment allows accredited and institutional investors to diversify their portfolios while taking on a little more risk and earning higher returns than they might from public companies.
 There are three basic parties involved in private equity:

 Private equity funds fall into two categories: venture capital and buyout or leveraged buyout.
 Investing in venture capital (VC) funds enables funding to small, early-stage, and emerging companies with high growth potential that do not have access to other forms of financing.